Apollo

 However, these spots tend to fill up fast—especially in peak season—and free camping is prohibited elsewhere in the city.
 If they’re full, you can stay overnight at one of the city’s two serviced campervan parks:

 Alternatively, campervan travelers can stay overnight in the Barnett St car park for a fee of $30 per 24-hour period.
+Note that there is usually no overnight parking on Saturday nights due to setup for the Sunday market, so always check the signs before you park.

 How much does campervan entry cost at a national park in NZ?
 Are any permits required?